Are you wondering how to contribute to or be featured in Business Insider – or other big publications?

 Some reasons I broke through when it came to writing for Business Insider were that my article draft was already written, I picked a very timely topic, I did my homework, and I made it as easy as possible to cut down on the back and forth with prospective editors.

-No secrets here, y’all — this is the exact pitch email I sent.
+No secrets here — this is the email I sent.

 A good pitch is short, to the point, and strategic.
 This pitch seems fairly innocent, but actually has strategy and research laced in at various points.

 It’s important to make your pitch custom, thoughtful, and unique.
 Remember: There's a person on the other side of the internet wading through dozens or even hundreds of pitches each day.

 Here is a screenshot of the finished article, for reference.